 - One letter of recommendation, preferably from someone who can address your academic and/or professional competencies.

 - Resume, which includes demonstrable involvement in student affairs as a student and/or professional.

-- Note: Demonstration of interest in, and experience with, social justice is preferred.
+- Note: Demonstrated interest in, and experience with, social justice is preferred.

 - Academic Support

 - Admissions and Enrollment

 - Advancement and Alumni Relations

 - Career Services

 - Civic Engagement